How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 There are thousands of patterns available for free on the internet and from other sources.
 There are also numerous patterns available for sale from many designers.
 Patterns can range from very simple to very complex.
 You can search for “free scroll saw patterns” to find something that you wish to try.

 My favorite pattern maker is Steve Good.
 He alone has a large collection of patterns that he offers for free.
-Steve has several books, YouTube videos, and he also makes a DVD of all the patterns that he creates every year.
+Steve has several books, and YouTube videos, and he also makes a DVD of all the patterns that he creates every year.

 I go into a little more detailed information regarding scroll saw patterns and where to find them here.